Physics and Chemistry of Radiation Damage to DNA and Its Consequences

 Dear Colleagues,

-The genetic information in living systems is stored in DNA molecules consisting of nucleobases (pyrimidines and purines), sugar (deoxyribose), and phosphate.
+Genetic information in living systems is stored in DNA molecules consisting of nucleobases (pyrimidines and purines), sugar (deoxyribose), and phosphate.
 The information processing necessary for various functions is carried out through the genetic code, determined by the base sequence.
 Therefore, any perturbation in the structure of DNA molecules profoundly affects the performance and survival of living organisms.
-Experimental evidence indicates that damage to DNA molecules is the most important cause of cell death, mutation and transformations induced by ionizing radiation.
-Studies are being undertaken to further our understanding of the various mechanisms underlying DNA damage and its repair in cells, since this knowledge can serve as a basis for predicting the shapes and slopes of the dose–response curves of biological effects induced by different types of radiation (high LET, low LET) and dose rates (FLASH).
-Thus, we should develop radioprotectors to prevent radiation injuries to normal tissues and radiosensitizers to enhance damage in the cancer cells, which may lead to improvements in radiotherapy protocols so that a high probability of cure without any significant morbidity can be achieved at non-toxic concentrations of radiomodifiers.
-The development of effective and non-toxic radiomodifiers is also of interest for space flights, nuclear industries and radiation accidents.
+Experimental evidence indicates that damage to DNA molecules is the most important cause of cell death, mutation, and transformations induced by ionizing radiation.
+Studies are being undertaken to further our understanding of the various mechanisms underlying DNA damage and its repair in cells as this knowledge can serve as a basis for predicting the shapes and slopes of the dose–response curves of biological effects induced by different types of radiation (high LET or low LET) and dose rates (FLASH).
+As such, our aim should be to develop radioprotectors to prevent radiation-induced injuries to healthy tissues and radiosensitizers to enhance damage to cancer cells, which may lead to improvements in radiotherapy protocols, enabling a high likelihood of cure without any significant morbidity to be achieved at non-toxic concentrations of radiomodifiers.
+The development of effective and non-toxic radiomodifiers is also of interest for space flights, the nuclear industry, and the prevention of radiation accidents.
+The following Special Issue aims to address the physical, physicochemical, and biochemical events involved in radiation-mediated DNA and RNA damage formation and its biochemical processing, including the role of epigenetics, radiomodifiers, and cancer therapeutics.

-- Chemistry of DNA damage leading to various types of lesion formation by radiation of different qualities and the effect of dose rate.
+- The chemistry of DNA damage leading to the formation of various types of lesions as a result of different quantities of radiation and the effect of dose rate.

 - Influence of the environment (hydration, oxygen, proteins, bound molecules, temperature) on lesion formation.